LEEJ0NGWAN/webflux-sftp-image-gateway/README.md

 # webflux-sftp-image-gateway

-This is an sample image data uploader.
+This is a sample image data uploader.

 It decodes Base64-encoded image data from request body json and uploads decoded bytes to the target remote SFTP Server.